It’s hubris to think that the way we see things is everything there is.Lisa Randall

 The daruma gennou has traditionally been the preferred primary hammer for two trades: Joiners (tategushi), who use the daruma to their advantage in a specific way, and sculptors, who don’t require stability but do appreciate a large face.
 Cabinetmakers, tategushi and tansu makers often have a heavy daruma on hand for assembly work because the high face area/weight ratio is convenient for knocking joints together.

 I learned about daruma gennou from a retired joiner in Tokyo who was kind enough to instruct me occasionally over a period of several years in the making of Japanese tategu, especially wooden doors, shoji, ranma, and free-standing screens (tsuitate).
 Nowadays, commercial joiners (tategushi) cut mortises mostly by machine, but traditionally, all joints were cut by hand, so the old boys were required to do very precise work, very quickly, frequently cutting hundreds of small mortises for a single screen or door.
 The daruma gennou exceeds at this precise, repetitive, speedy work where the chisel is almost always oriented vertically in the cut, the workpiece is almost always located at an unchanging height from joint to joint, and the hammer is not so much swung at the chisel as dropped on it to ensure a very predictable depth of cut with stability not being a significant problem.
 In summary, the daruma gennou is especially suited for very precise cuts in narrower wooden components such as door and furniture parts.

 For example, when cutting joints in shoji, the material remaining at the bottom of a mortise cut in a stile to receive a rail may be only be 1/4 millimeter thick, almost translucent, so if care is not taken, the chisel will cut all the way through ruining the stile.
-To avoid this, the joiner needs to be able to control the depth-of-cut very precisely, and rather than swinging the hammer, it is more-or-less allowed to drop imparting controlled, uniform impact forces than would be more difficult to achieve by swinging the hammer.
+To avoid this, the joiner must be able to control the depth-of-cut very precisely, and rather than swinging the hammer, it is more-or-less allowed to drop imparting controlled, uniform impact forces than would be more difficult to achieve by swinging the hammer.